Mission Statement

 Graduate Education

 A core mission of the CTN is to enhance interdisciplinary education in translational neuroscience.
-The CTN provides multiple opportunities for graduate training including access to pilot and training funds as part of a federally-funded Center for Excellence grant; obtaining pre-doctoral minority supplements to support qualified minority doctoral students; and providing mentorship and support for graduate students, postdoctoral fellows and early career faculty to submit applications for independent funding (e.g., NRSA & NSF fellowships, foundation fellowships).
+The CTN provides multiple opportunities for graduate training including access to pilot and training funds as part of a federally-funded Center for Excellence grant; obtaining pre-doctoral minority supplements to support qualified minority doctoral students; and providing mentorship and support for graduate students, postdoctoral fellows, and early career faculty to submit applications for independent funding (e.g., NRSA & NSF fellowships, foundation fellowships).